Sindhu Samaveli

 Sindhu Samaveli is a 2010 Indian Tamil-language independent erotic thriller film written and directed by Samy.
-The film stars debutants Harish Kalyan, Amala Paul, and Ghajini.
+The film stars debutant Harish Kalyan, Amala Paul, and Ghajini.
 The music was composed by Sundar C Babu.
-The film became Samy's third controversial film in succession, achieving an "A" certificate upon censor following Uyir and Mirugam.
-The lead actress, Amala Paul, was given the stage name Anaka by Samy, to prevent confusion with another actor named Amala.
+The film became Samy's third controversial film in succession, achieving an "A" (adults only) certificate upon censor following Uyir and Mirugam.
+Amala Paul, was given the stage name Anaka by Samy, to avoid confusion with another actor named Amala, although she reverted to her original name for subsequent films.

 Plot

 Anbu (Harish Kalyan) is a brilliant student in a village school in the Kanyakumari area.
 His mother teaches in the same school, and his father Veerasami (Ghajini) is a CRPF soldier in Assam.
 His classmate Sundari (Amala Paul), who is older than him by three years, falls for him.
 One day, Veerasami gets injured in a militant attack and takes voluntary retirement and comes back to the village.
 Veerasami dotes on his family, especially his son, but tragedy strikes as his wife dies from a snakebite.
 Both father and son are devastated.
 Anbu decides to fulfil his mother's dream of becoming a teacher.
 Around this time, Veerasami and other relatives pressure Anbu into marrying Sundari.
 The newlyweds are together for hardly a month before they are separated as Anbu has to go to the teachers' training school.
 Sundari is left in the house to look after her father-in-law.

 Veerasami longs for a sexual companion after his wife's death and starts lusting after Sundari.
 Being in close quarters with Sundari and with Anbu absent, he fantasises about having sex with her.
 After rescuing her from a fall from a boat, he tries to have sex with the unconscious Sundari.
 But regaining consciousness soon, she is shocked and covers herself up.
 Unable to control his urge, he has sex with Sundari on the boat.
 After this incident, Veerasami tries to kill himself but is stopped by Sundari, stating that she also partook in the act.
 They ignore the incident and try to live a normal life.
 Veerasami starts to drink heavily and sleeps outside regularly.
 One day, Sundari invites him inside and provides food.
 This time, Sundari, aroused by the previous incident, is the first to seduce Veerasami.
 After having sex multiple times, the father-in-law and daughter-in-law are now comfortable with the new illicit relationship.
 They start going out to the movies together.
 Sundari provides Veerasami with alcohol when he needs it, cooks food, and performs the sexual favours that he needs.
 In turn, Veerasami buys Sundari kinky clothes and watches her wear them.